Masks are still required in the dental office.

-Working in this new environment may cause staff to become anxious and fearful of contracting the virus, passing it on to loved ones or even having to take time off from work.
-Some may have a hard time managing the many changes that the office has implemented, while other team members may be dealing with personal stress around child or family care, finances or current events.
+Working in this new environment may cause staff to become anxious and fearful of contracting the virus, passing it on to loved ones, or even having to take time off from work.
+Some may have a hard time managing the many changes that the office has implemented, while other team members may be dealing with personal stress around a child or family care, finances, or current events.

 These concerns can lead to tension in the workplace that may be difficult to navigate.
 Along with updating office policies and implementing new safety and cleaning protocols, the following tips could help with reducing employee fears and mitigating tension in the dental office.

 Letting employees know what plans are in place can make them feel more confident about working in the office.

 Let staff know you're on top of things by keeping them updated on policies and protocols that may continue to change as health officials learn more about the pandemic and update their guidance.

 Give periodic updates and keep employees informed on the latest COVID-19 developments, as well as changes related to the crisis that could affect their jobs.
 Use trustworthy sources such as the Centers for Disease Control and Prevention, California Department of Public Health, the World Health Organization, and other regulatory agencies to collect the most reliable and up-to-date information.

 This shows that the employer takes the health of staff and patients seriously and is being proactive about understanding how the virus spreads, who is most at risk, and how to minimize the chance of exposure.

 If your office offers employee assistance programs, such as free counseling sessions, remind staff that this benefit is available to them.